solo-io/gloo/docs/content/installation/enterprise/_index.md

 ### Installing on Kubernetes with Helm

-This is the recommended method for installing Gloo to your production environment as it offers rich customization to the Gloo control plane and the proxies Gloo manages.
+This is the recommended method for installing Gloo Edge to your production environment as it offers rich customization to the Gloo Edge control plane and the proxies Gloo Edge manages.

-As a first step, you have to add the Gloo repository to the list of known chart repositories:
+As a first step, you have to add the Gloo Edge repository to the list of known chart repositories:

 ```shell
 helm repo add glooe http://storage.googleapis.com/gloo-ee-helm
 ```

-Finally, install Gloo using the following command:
+Finally, install Gloo Edge using the following command:

 {{< tabs >}}
 {{< tab name="Helm 2" codelang="shell">}}